Trekking tour in Western Tian Shan, Uzbekistan – 6 days

 Day 4 – Mingjilki Ridge (10 km/4 hours)

 From the camp head back to the Mingjilki Ridge and continue to the north getting closer to Great Chimgan.
 Walk to the sources of Karaarcha River then head on the ridge towards Takhta Pass (2620m).
 The trek opens up panoramic views of Chirchik valley and surrounding mountains.
-You will also have occasional views Pulatkhan Plateau to the east.
+You will also have occasional views of Pulatkhan Plateau to the east.
 Reach the camping area near Takhta Pass.

 Camping in Mingjilki Ridge.